Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Day 3-7: Repeat this process gradually increasing their exposure to sun and night time temperatures.
 Now your plants are hardened off and can be transplanted into the garden or large pot for the summer season.

-Note: Before leaving seedlings outside overnight or transplanting into their final growing space, make sure it's 50˚-60˚ F or warmer at night to avoid stunting your pepper plants with cool temperatures.
+Note: When hardening off your pepper plants, it's important to still keep them warm!
+Before leaving seedlings outside overnight or transplanting into their final growing space, make sure it's 50˚-60˚ F or warmer at night to avoid stunting your pepper plants with cool temperatures.
 Bring them inside or cover them if cool or stormy weather is expected.
 Peppers can get stunted (slow down or stop growing for awhile) if exposed to temperatures below 50˚F. It's also good to transplant them on an overcast day, or in the evening or early morning so they have some time to settle in before the hot sun hits them.

 Hardening Off Pepper Plants